NayeemurR/61040-portfolio/assignments/assignment1.md

 **Fitness**: I recently started caring more about my health and trying to work out and eat healthier.
 I want to live a good life and not face many health-related issues as I age.
 It is hard sometimes to keep up with this lifestyle when you see food you’d dream of eating readily accessible.
 Being consistent with workouts is also difficult when your vision of ‘why’ becomes blurry.

 **Remembering everything**: I have an immigrant family that can only speak English to get by.
 I’m the one in charge of jotting down everyone’s passwords to various online tools and services, remembering where important things are kept around the house, reading mail, and filling out forms.
+It’s a lot to keep track of, and I wish there were an easier way to keep everything organized and in one place.

 ## Problems